Live at the Starland Ballroom

-Live at The Starland Ballroom is a double DVD/CD from progressive rock quartet Coheed and Cambria, released on March 22, 2005.
-The concert was filmed August 20, 2004 at the Starland Ballroom in Sayreville, New Jersey.
+Live at The Starland Ballroom is the first live album by American progressive rock band Coheed and Cambria, released on March 22, 2005.
+The concert was recorded August 20, 2004 at the Starland Ballroom in Sayreville, New Jersey.
 The New York City radio station, 92.3 K-Rock put on the show and sold tickets for 92 cents.
 They sold out almost immediately.

 The album was certified Gold by The RIAA on October 31, 2005, for domestic sales exceeding 50,000 copies for a video longform format.

 Track listing

 Some of the special features on the DVD are: